 NCI R25 Cancer Education Program

 Cancer incidence, morbidity and mortality in the Commonwealth of Kentucky are among the highest in the nation.
-The mission of the James Graham Brown Cancer Center is to reduce cancer incidence, morbidity and mortality particularly within the Commonwealth and the region we serve.
+The mission of the James Graham Brown Cancer Center is to reduce cancer incidence, morbidity and mortality.
 The long-term objective of the University of Louisville Cancer Education Program is to recruit, educate and motivate outstanding undergraduate and professional students to pursue further training and future careers in cancer research.
+Additional information on student demographics, outcomes, and training is available in the program brochure, video, the Journal of Cancer Education and .

-Up to $4300 for professional students and up to $4000 for undergraduate students
+Up to $4300 for professional students and up to $4000 for undergraduate students.
+Additional funds can be provided for housing and travel expenses to and from Louisville.

 Laboratory Supply Budget